Office of Sponsored Programs and Foundation Relations

 - Grants Coordinator

-The Office of Sponsored Programs is responsible for researching, cultivating, securing, and stewarding extramural grant funders both in the philanthropic and sponsored-research realm.
+The Office of Sponsored Programs and Foundation Relations (OSPFR) is responsible for researching, cultivating, securing, and stewarding extramural grant funders both in the philanthropic and sponsored-research realm.
 These external funders include professional associations or societies, governmental agencies, such as the National Science Foundation (NSF), the U.S. Department of Education, and the National Institutes of Health (NIH), and select foundations.
-Serving as a one-stop-shop for grant seeking on campus, OSP staff assists faculty/staff in meeting their funding needs by guiding them through the grant submission process—from evaluating grant opportunities to reviewing and editing proposal drafts.
-The director of OSP serves as the Authorized Organizational Representative for grant applications submitted through Grants.gov and NSF Fastlane.
+Serving as a one-stop-shop for grant seeking on campus, OSPFR staff assists faculty/staff in meeting their funding needs by guiding them through the grant submission process—from evaluating grant opportunities to reviewing and editing proposal drafts.
+The director of OSPFR serves as the Authorized Organizational Representative for grant applications submitted through Grants.gov and NSF Fastlane.
 The full range of services include the following:

 Pre-Award Services (non-philanthropic grants and research grants):